rstemmer/musicdb/docs/source/usage/scripts.rst

 The scripts and how they work are described in the following sections.

 All scripts have no command line arguments.
-The last code examples in each subsection give an impression of what the script does.
+The last code examples in each subsection give an impression of what the script internally does.

-In the source directory, the scripts described in this chapter can be found in ``scrips/helper``.
+In the source directory, the scripts described in this chapter can be found in ``scripts/helper/*.sh``.
 When installing MusicDB, they get copied into the server directory that is part of the ``$PATH`` variable.
 So the scripts can be executed from anywhere in the shell.